-You might know by now that Noosa is well-known for its fresh, local produce and world-class chefs that bring it from the paddock to your plate...
-But the lesser-known secrets of farm gates, nurseries and producers is what the Cooloola Farmers Trail is all about and this here blog will let you know exactly what you're in for this May 1 and 2, and August 7 and 8.
+The Noosa food scene is renowned for fresh, local produce and world-class chefs that bring it from the paddock to your plate...
+But the lesser-known secrets of farm gates, nurseries and producers is what the Cooloola Farmers Trail is all about and we take you for a wander through what to expect this August 7 and 8.

 This self-drive trail is the perfect day out in the Noosa Country.